rubo77/ffmap-backend/README.md

 # Running as unprivileged user

 Some information collected by ffmap-backend requires access to specific system resources.

+## Branch that works on external machines
+In this branch we added a `bin/` folder with dummy binaries for alfred, sudo, batctl and batadv-vis so you can run this on a server that is not connected to the batman network and doesn't need alfred and batman installed.

+## running on a maschine in the batman network

 Make sure the user you are running this under is part of the group that owns the alfred socket, so alfred-json can access the alfred daemon.